barayozturk/nltk_word_tokenize/README.md

 - scipy

 ## 📄 License
 This project is licensed under the MIT License.
-For more information, see the LICENSE[LICENSE.md] file.
+For more information, see the LICENSE file.